khasanrashidov/edu-ai-challenge-2025/10/sample_outputs.md

 }
 ```

+### Key Features Demonstrated:

+- **Debug Output**: Shows what the AI returned and the reasoning behind it
+- **Specific Product Handling**: Correctly identifies when user asks for a specific product vs. general category
+- **Stock Availability Logic**: When users ask for a specific product "if it's in stock", the AI correctly returns no results if that product is out of stock
+- **Safety Checks**: Additional validation ensures out-of-stock products are removed when stock availability is required
+- **Clear Rules**: The prompt includes explicit rules for handling different types of requests
+- **Consistent Behavior**: Low temperature (0.1) ensures reliable and predictable results

+### Debug Information:

+The application provides debug output showing:

+- `AI returned: [product_names]` - What products the AI selected
+- `Specific product requested: ProductName` - When a specific product is identified
+- `In stock only: True/False` - Whether stock availability is required
+- `Safety check: Product is out of stock, removing from results` - When the safety check intervenes

-This approach demonstrates how AI can replace traditional filtering logic with intelligent, natural language understanding while maintaining structured, reliable output.
+This approach demonstrates how AI can replace traditional filtering logic with intelligent, natural language understanding while maintaining structured, reliable output and properly handling edge cases like stock availability for specific products.